mtzanis/Cloud-computing-project-/README.md

 ###### Notes:
 - Both city and country names MUST start with a capital letter.
 - Due to licence restrictions, data is limited to a very few cities only.
+- A html document can be found under templates to make our API more user friendly.